 Some of the most important symbols were:

 Ankh, Djed, Was Scepter, Numbers, Scarab, Tjet, Crook and Flail, Shen, Udjat Eye, Sesen, Ben ben

-The Shen: the shen is a circle of rope, knotted, to form an unbroken, circle symbolizing completeness, infinity, and serving as protection.
+The shen is a circle of rope, knotted, to form an unbroken, circle symbolizing completeness, infinity, and serving as protection.

-The Udjat Eye: the Udjat Eye is another well-known symbol from Egypt, the Eye of Ra.
+The Udjat Eye is another well-known symbol from Egypt, the Eye of Ra.
 The symbol of the eye is associated with the protective goddess Wadjet during the Predynastic Period.
 The Udjat Eye was meant to protect the pharaoh in the afterlife.

-The Sesen: the Sesen is the lotus flower that appears so often in Egyptian art and symbolizes life, creation, rebirth, and especially, the sun.
+The Sesen is the lotus flower that appears so often in Egyptian art and symbolizes life, creation, rebirth, and especially, the sun.

 There were many other important symbols throughout Egypt’s history.
 The bennu bird, for example, was the model for the Greek phoenix and symbolized resurrection.
 The white ostrich feather symbolized the goddess Ma’at but also the concept of balance and truth she stood for.
 The Tree of Life stood for knowledge, purpose, and destiny.
 Snakes and serpents represented transformation and change.
 The flower amulet symbolizes creation.
 The cobra was a protective image, associated early with the goddess Wadjet, who drove off the enemies of Ra; with hood extended and rearing to strike, the cobra became the insignia of kings and was worn on the uraeus, the royal headdress.